 Ayya Kosalla had many teachers who inspired and changed her life - Jesus, Asian sages, Ramana Maharsh, Korean monks (Sung-Chul, Sung-San), U Kosalla Sayadaw, U Tejaniya Sayadaw, and Luang Por Pramote.
 Although she practiced many methods in Myanmar, the teaching of Cittanupassana under U Tejaniya Sayadaw was her final guide to the Nibbana way.

 After being appointed as successor (Spiritual director) under Ayya Gunasari in October 2017, Ayya Kosalla had an opportunity to study Meditation Psychology in South Korea for two years and to practice in Thailand.
 She returned to Mahapajapati Monastery in October 2020 to begin her duty as Abbess.

 Ayya Kosalla would like to share her experience to all people who have a desire to practice and be happy.
 She would like to pay back her gratitude of the Budhha, Dhamma and Sangha to the people who really want to understand and practice Dhamma.
 To teach and share her experience with others is her mission for the rest of her life.

 Our founder, Therese Duchesne, envisioned a place where female monastics in the Theravada Buddhist tradition could live, study, and practice.
-She and Ayya Gunasari had been in retreat together in Burma, and reconnected in 2007, when Therese invited Ayya Gunasari to become the abbess and spiritual director of the community that Therese wanted to create and support.
+Therese was seeking a Dhamma community and support for her Parami in 2007.
+Finally, Ayya Gunasari became the first abbess and spiritual director of the community that Therese wanted to create Sangha.

 Before Therese donated the 80 acres of beautiful high desert property that would eventually become the monastery's land, she wanted to ensure that it would be suitable.
 She had a well drilled, and it was when there was water that she knew her dream to see a monastery on the property could become a reality.